Cappecasper03/Github-Inbox-To-Discord/README.md

 If you encounter any issues, check the troubleshooting section above or run the diagnostic scripts:
 - `./validate-config.sh` - Check configuration
 - `./test-github-api.sh` - Test GitHub connectivity

+---

+*This project was created with AI assistance.*